amuuo-dev/get-a-job/README.md

 npm run server
 to run the server......
-NB: notice the jobs dont appear on the https://get-a-job-eta.vercel.app/ since im using a localServer (Json server) In future i plan on creating the api with express💯
+NB: notice the jobs dont appear on the https://get-a-job-eta.vercel.app/ since im using a localServer (Json server) In future i plan on creating the api with express💯 or You can contribute Fixing the Issue